Library Resources for Gateway

 CQ Researcher is your starting point for choosing a topic for the Gateway project.
 Click on the "CQ Researcher Miscellaneous Online Journals" link.
 Then "Browse by Topic" (left hand column), for a list of possible topics.
 CQ Researcher provides 20-page summaries of many public policy issues.

-The Oregon Media Directory compiles links to 60 websites for Oregon newspapers, radio and TV stations, and community-oriented blogs.
+The Oregon Media Directory is a great place for finding news reports on Oregon topics.
+It compiles links to 60 websites for Oregon newspapers, radio and TV stations, and community-oriented blogs.
 There is a custom search box for each category, and also for the entire site.

 To evaluate your sources, use the Critical Evaluation of Information Sources guide.

 Specific guides to finding sources include: